tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/安全组概述_intl_en.md

 > ?
 >
 > - If these templates cannot meet your actual needs, you can create custom security groups.
 For more information, see [Creating a Security Group](https://intl.cloud.tencent.com/document/product/215/35506) and [Application Cases of Security Groups](https://intl.cloud.tencent.com/document/product/215/35519).
-> - If you need to protect the application layer (HTTP/HTTPS), please activate [Tencent Cloud Web Application Firewall (WAF)](https://intl.cloud.tencent.com/product/waf), which provides web security at the application layer to defend against web vulnerabilities, malicious crawlers, and CC attacks, helping protect your websites and web applications.
+> - If you need to protect the application layer (HTTP/HTTPS), please activate [Tencent Cloud Web Application Firewall (WAF)](https://intl.cloud.tencent.com/product/waf), which provides web security at the application layer to defend against web vulnerabilities, malicious crawlers, and CC attacks, protecting your websites and web applications security.

 ## How to Use a Security Group